-This time last year, Washington State citizens passed Referendum 67, the pro-consumer insurance legislation.
+This time last year, Washington State passed Referendum 67, the pro-consumer insurance legislation.
 If you recall, the insurance industry spent approximately $12 Million dollars to defeat this law.
-Fortunately, the voters passed the measure by an extremely wide margin (57% to 43%).
+Fortunately, the voters passed the measure by an extremely wide margin (57 to 43 percent).

 Referendum 67 is now called the Washington Insurance Fair Conduct Act (IFCA).
 IFCA created a process for consumers who feel their insurance companies have not promptly and fairly settled a valid claim.
 The Act requires insurance companies to act "reasonably" when settling claims, or risk having to pay a policyholder triple damages if the company ends up losing the case in court.